jeaner/PracticumPhysics/README.md

 # Submission
 - The JH1101620 was my final submission file to kaggle
-- 181008 was my previous prediction on my Tuesday 10/16/2018 presentation making the JH101618 prediction
+- 181008 was my previous prediction on my Tuesday 10/16/2018 presentation making the JH101618 prediction.

+# Explanation of Work
+My presentation is Practicum 1.pdf that explains my work